 It’s an unfortunate fact of reproductive science that the frequency of chromosomal abnormalities - that’s when your embryo is missing a chromosome or carrying an extra one - increases with maternal age.
-These chromosomal abnormalities can cause your embryo to fail to implant or miscarry or they might result in a baby born with developmental problems or a serious genetic condition such as Down syndrome.
+These chromosomal abnormalities can cause your embryo to fail to implant or miscarry or they might result in a baby born with developmental problems or a serious genetic condition such as Down Syndrome.

 Random chromosome problems are thought to be the cause of the majority of miscarriages – what happens is that a genetically abnormal embryo implants in the uterus, but is destined to fail.
 Unfortunately miscarriages are not uncommon with approximately one in five pregnancies ending in a miscarriage.
 However, due to advanced maternal age or a number of other possible factors, some women are more prone to miscarriage.
-If you’ve experienced multiple miscarriages, considering PGD as part of your treatment may be the best way to achieve your goal.
+If you’ve experienced multiple miscarriages, considering PGS as part of your treatment may be the best way to achieve your goal.

 Perhaps the problem you’re facing is that your IVF cycles are not working because your embryo fails to implant after the transfer.
-If this has happened a couple of times, your Fertility Specialist may recommend PGD.
+If this has happened a couple of times, your Fertility Specialist may recommend PGS.

 For more information on this please contact us.

-In 2012, another Australian IVF clinic stated that the holy grail for IVF technology would be the ability to test every one of the 23 chromosome pairs in the embryo before implantation.
+In 2012, an Australian IVF clinic stated that the holy grail for IVF technology would be the ability to test every one of the 23 chromosome pairs in the embryo before implantation.
 At Genea we have been doing just that since November 2009.

 Other chromosome abnormalities or imbalances can involve genetic material either added to a chromosome (a duplication) or missing from a chromosome (a deletion).
 If these imbalances are very small, then they are called microduplications or microdeletions.